giantswarm/handbook/content/docs/product/architecture-specs-adrs/specs/registry-mirror.md

 We have not found a suitable private registry in China yet.

-## Why don't we use X as a private registry?
+## Why don't we use X as a Giant Swarm-controlled registry?

 - We are not using Amazon Elastic Container Registry (ECR) as it does not support anonymous pulling of images.
 - We don't use Azure Container Registry (ACR) in China as it requires us to set up a Chinese business entity.
-- We don't host our own private registry to avoid the investment of running a registry.
+- We don't host our own registry to avoid the investment of running a registry.

 ## Why are we only using public images?